Structure of Stepper Motors

 If additional external force is applied, there is an angle at which the torque produced will reach its maximum at point (3).
 This torque is called the maximum holding torque TH.

 Application of external force in excess of this value will drive the rotor to an unstable point (5) and beyond, producing torque T (−) in the same direction as the external force, so that it moves to the next stable point (1) and stops.

 Stable Points: Points where the rotor stops, with the stator teeth and rotor teeth are exactly aligned.
 These points are extremely stable, and the rotor will always stop there if no external force is applied.

 Unstable Points: Points where the stator teeth and rotor teeth are half a pitch out of alignment.
 A rotor at these points will move to the next stable point to the left or right, even under the slightest external force.

 Under no load conditions, a stepper motor has an angle accuracy within ±3 arc minutes (±0.05˚).
 The small error arises from the difference in mechanical precision of the stator and rotor and a small variance in the DC resistance of the stator winding.
-Generally, the angle accuracy of the stepper motor is expressed in terms of the stop position accuracy, as described on the right.
+Generally, the angle accuracy of the stepper motor is expressed in terms of the stop position accuracy.